billdeitrick/pypco/docs/source/apitour.md

 ### URL Passing and `api_base`

 As you'll see shortly, for most requests you'll specify portions of the URL corresponding to the API endpoint against which you would like to make a REST call.
 You don't need to specify the protocol and hostname portions of the URL; these are automatically prepended for you whenever you pass a URL into pypco.
 Pypco refers to the automatically prepended protocol and hostname as `api_base`.
 By default, `api_base` is `https://api.planningcenteronline.com` (though an alternative can be [passed as an argument](pypco.html#module-pypco.pco)).
-So, you'll want to include a forward slash at the beginning of any URL argument you'll pass.
+So, you'll want to include a forward slash at the beginning of any URL argument you pass.
 Don't worry if this is confusing right now; it will all make sense once you've read the examples below.

 Often times, you may find it would be easier to pass a URL to pypco that includes `api_base`.
 You might want to do this in situations where you've pulled a URL to a specific object in the PCO API directly from an attribute on an object you've already retrieved (such as a "links" attribute).
 Pypco has no problem if you include the `api_base` in a URL you pass in; it's smart enough to detect that it doesn't need to prepend `api_base` again in this situation so there's no need for you to worry about stripping it out.